 The value of food source to the bees depend on

 - The richness or concentration of energy in the food source

 - The ease of extracting the energy from the source

-For example, a richer source which is rich in energy can have the same value as a less richer one but closer to the nest.
+For example, a richer source that is rich in energy can have the same value as a less rich one but closer to the nest.